Top 10 energy conservation tips

 Though the two concepts are different, energy efficiency helps achieve energy conservation.
-Energy efficient products help make your home more sustainable overall since they use less energy to complete the same task as their non-energy efficient counterparts.
+Energy-efficient products help make your home more sustainable overall since they use less energy to complete the same task as their non-energy-efficient counterparts.

 When you change your habits to use less energy in everyday life, you can save money on your energy bills.
 Reducing your energy consumption leads to less energy needing to be generated to power your home, which ultimately saves you money.

-For example, the Department of Energy estimates that the average American home spends $2,000 a year on home utility bills, which can be reduced by 25% by taking energy conservation measures.
+For example, the U.S. Department of Energy estimates that the average American home spends $2,000 a year on home utility bills, which can be reduced by 25% by taking energy conservation measures.

 In many states, residents are encouraged to reduce their energy consumption to help states reach environmental goals, such as reducing CO2 emissions and pollution.
 For instance, if a majority of a state's residents commit to being more energy-conscious, pollution would be reduced, which means cleaner air for everyone.

 The federal government and states offer various incentives to help make energy conservation choices less expensive for consumers and businesses.
-It might not be feasible for some who aren’t in the financial position to upgrade their homes and businesses; these incentives serve to alleviate this burden.
+It might not be feasible for some who aren’t in a financial position to upgrade their homes and businesses; these incentives serve to alleviate this burden.